Today, we will be looking at the candidate experience survey best practices.

 3. Change what’s not working and improve upon what is

-Candidate experience surveys provide you with direct and real feedback on what is working well in your recruitment strategy and what isn’t working.
+Candidate experience surveys provide you with direct and real feedback on working well in your recruitment strategy and what isn’t working.

 This information is important as it’s gathered directly from the people who have been through your process- no one will know the experience better.